jshroyer23/busmall/README.md

   -Using ChartJS (imported from CDN), display the vote totals and the number of times a product was viewed in a bar chart format. (hint: don’t forget about the <canvas> tags)
   -Place the bar chart in the section located beneath your three product images -The bar charts should only appear after all voting data has been collected.
+4. As a user, I would like my data to persistently track totals between page refreshes, so that I can keep track of the aggregate number of votes.
+  -Implement local storage into your current application -Make sure the data persists across both browser refreshes and resets